RustScan/RustScan/README.md

 https://github.com/RustScan/RustScan

 USAGE:
-    rustscan [FLAGS] [OPTIONS] [ips-or-hosts]... [-- <command>...]
+    rustscan [FLAGS] [OPTIONS] [addresses]... [-- <command>...]

 FLAGS:
         --accessible    Accessible mode.
 Turns off features which negatively affect screen readers -h, --help          Prints help information
-    -i, --ignore-config    Whether to ignore the configuration file or not -q, --quiet            Quiet mode.
+    -n, --no-config     Whether to ignore the configuration file or not --no-nmap       Turns off Nmap
+    -q, --quiet         Quiet mode.
 Only output the ports.
 No Nmap.
 Useful for grep or outputting to a file -V, --version       Prints version information

 OPTIONS:
     -b, --batch-size <batch-size>    The batch size for port scanning, it increases or slows the speed of scanning.